Contents

 16-Bit Microcontroller

-The 16-bit microcontroller is useful for high performance and accuracy applications.
+The 16-bit microcontroller is useful for high-performance and accuracy applications.
 So, you can use this microcontroller to do logical and arithmetic operations.
 An excellent example of this microcontroller is the Intel 8096.

 8-Bit Microcontroller

 The 8-bit microcontroller is the least in this category.
-And you can use it to carry simple tasks like executing logical and arithmetic operations like division, subtraction, etc. Also, examples of this microcontroller are Intel 8051 and 8031.
+And you can use it to carry out simple tasks like executing logical and arithmetic operations like division, subtraction, etc. Also, examples of this microcontroller are Intel 8051 and 8031.

 Basic Structure of a Microcontroller